Percona-Lab/mongoDB-workload-generator/README.md

 plgm supports two loading modes:

 #### 1. Single File Mode
-If you point to a specific file, plgm will load **only** that file, regardless of its name.
+If you point to a specific file, plgm will load **only** that file, regardless of its name and will ignore the default workload setting.

 ```bash
 # Loads only my_custom_workload.json